niccokunzmann/meshviewer-doc/build_install.md

 git clone https://github.com/ffrgb/meshviewer.git
 cd meshviewer
 yarn
-# Only needed if no global grunt is installed
+# Only needed if no global gulp is installed / OS like arch provides a package
-yarn global add grunt-cli
+yarn global add gulp-cli
 ```

 ## Adjsut config and style